-Table ES-8.
-Harvest projection of potential OFL and prescribed removals, summary biomass (age-3 and older), spawning output, and depletion for the Oregon base case model projected with total catch equal to the 420 mt for 2015 and 2016.
-The predicted OFL is the calculated total catch determined by FSPR=50%.
+Table ES-9.
+Harvest projection of potential OFL and prescribed removals, summary biomass (age-3 and older), spawning output, and depletion for the Washington base case model projected with total projected catch equal to the 283 mt for 2015 and 2016.
+The predicted OFL is the calculated total catch determined by $F{SPR}=50\%$ .